Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 When receiving from a queue, you have multiple actions you can take on the messages you receive.

 > **NOTE**: You can only settle `ReceivedMessage` objects which are received in `ReceiveSettleMode.PeekLock` mode (this is the default).
-> `ReceiveSettleMode.ReceiveAndDelete` mode removes the message from the queue on receipt.  `PeekMessage` messages
+> `ReceiveSettleMode.ReceiveAndDelete` mode removes the message from the queue on receipt.  `PeekedMessage` messages
 > returned from `peek()` cannot be settled, as the message lock is not taken like it is in the aforementioned receive methods.
 Sessionful messages have a similar limitation.

 If the message has a lock as mentioned above, settlement will fail if the message lock has expired.